The Magic of Real Estate

 Total Net Cash Flow: $271/month

-This equates to a net yearly cash flow of $3,252.
+This equates to an expected net yearly cash flow of $3,252.
 With a 25% down payment and closing costs, the initial down payment was around $25,500.
 This equates to a 12.75% cash on cash return in year one.
 Not bad!

 But again, that is just the return on cash flow.
 Over the course of 30 years, the loan balance of $63,750 is being paid off by someone else at an average pace of $2,125/year, or roughly $177/month (amortization schedules don't work in linear fashion this way for loans, but for the sake of simplicity, let's assume it would).
 Adding that $2,125/year to your original cash flow, you now have a year one return of 21.09%.
 Even better!